-In fiscal year 2023, TCCI Limited Partnership and TCCI Securitization GP Corp. were created for the purpose of facilitating the securitization of finance receivables.
+In fiscal year 2022, TCCI Limited Partnership and TCCI Securitization GP Corp. were created for the purpose of facilitating the securitization of finance receivables.
 TCCI Securitization GP Corp. is wholly owned by TCCI, whereas TCCI Limited Partnership is owned 99.99% by TCCI and 0.01% by TCCI Securitization GP Corp.

-TCCI presents its half-yearly financial report for the six months ended 30 September 2022.
-References herein to "TCCI" denote Toyota Credit Canada Inc. and its consolidated subsidiaries.
+TCCI presents its half-yearly financial report for the six months ended 30 September 2023.
+References herein to "TCCI" denote Toyota Credit Canada Inc. and, where the context requires, its consolidated subsidiaries.